besswiley/getting-And-cleaning-data-course-project-3/CodeBook.md

 ## Guide to create the tidy data file
-Loads activity data sets from test and train within working directory;
+1. Loads activity data sets from test and train within working directory

-Loads subject data sets from test and train;
+2. Loads subject data sets from test and train.

-Loads features data sets from test and train;
+3. Loads features data sets from test and train.

-Combines activity, subject, and features sets from test and train respectively;
+4. Combines activity, subject, and features sets from test and train respectively.

-Merges the training and the test sets to create one data set.;
+5. Merges the training and the test sets to create one data set.

-Changes factor levels(1-6) to match activity labels;
+6. Changes factor levels(1-6) to match activity labels.

-Names activity and subject columns;
+7. Names activity and subject columns.

-Names feature columns from features text file;
+8. Names feature columns from features text file.

-Selects columns with mean and standard deviation data and subsetting;
+9. Selects columns with mean and standard deviation data and subsetting.

-Combines data sets with activity names and labels;
+10. Combines data sets with activity names and labels.

-Clarifying variables;
+11. Clarifying variables.

-Creates new data set with subject and activity means;
+12.Creates new data set with subject and activity means.

-Removes avg and stdev for non-aggregated sub and act columns;
+13.Removes avg and stdev for non-aggregated sub and act columns.

-Writes tidy data to text file;
+14. Writes tidy data to text file.